mgark/lock-free-queues/README.md

 # Requirements

-- at least C++20 to work and gcc - got issues with aggregate initializaiton on clang (would address later)
+- at least C++20 and gcc - got issues with aggregate initializaiton on clang (would address later)
 - Catch2 for tests
 - CMake for building